 Click to hear an audio recording of this post

 You know that publishing fresh content regularly can boost your Google ranking, customer loyalty, and help you establish your business as an authority in your field.
 This is a strategy our SEO agency uses to drive traffic to our site.

-But how do you actually get started on writing this awesome new content?
+But how do you actually get started?

 If you’ve never written a blog post before, it can seem like a daunting task.
 But in this post, you’ll learn 5 tips that will help you put pen to paper (or in this case, finger to key), and just start writing.